 Each member of LPMCL is a signatory to a code of practice on clearing under which members undertake to operate unallocated precious metal accounts between themselves.
 These are utilised for the settlement of both mutual trades and on behalf of the clients of the London precious metal market.

-Figures for amounts of gold and silver cleared are collected monthly by the LBMA from the five LPMCL clearing members.
+Figures for amounts of gold and silver cleared are collected monthly by the LBMA from the four LPMCL clearing members.

 The amount of metal transferred on average each day measured in millions of troy ounces.

 The value measured in US$, using the monthly average pm LBMA Gold Price for gold and the monthly average LBMA Silver price for silver.